UMD-ELW-Group-Campus-Fabric-Community/Start-Here/README.md

 When running `yarn start`, you may encounter an issue of "address already in use."
 You will need to follow [Step 2](#deployment) under Deployment.

+# Endpoints Overview
+The following are available endpoints available on the website.
+The experimental endpoints are accessable but have additional bugs that will need to be resolved to become accessable.

+### - Home Page - Main page when viewing the website

+### - Article/[Article Name] - Current news and events that are accessible to the public

+### - Program/[Program Name] - An overview of the programs available to the public

+### - Inquiry - Central point for submitting a request to the database

+### - Signin (Experimental - Low priority) - Current not functioning.
+Manages the login process for a user to access Login-required pages.
+Uses Redux to manage user state, issue with redirect and validating credentials.
+May become depricated when roling in CAS Authentication.

+### - Content/Authentication HOC (Experimental - Moderate) - Currently functioning as inticipated.
+Users will not have access to a given page if not signed in.

+# Deliverables Overview
+- Figma Design
+- Website Documents
+- Database
+- AWS EC2 Deployment Process/Live View
+- Instructional Guide